 Coleman's albums for Atlantic were quite controversial at the time.
 Perhaps the most controversial of this series of albums was Free Jazz, recorded with a double quartet as essentially one continuous collective improvisation, which influenced avant-garde recordings in the 1960s and 1970s.
 After that recording, Coleman took time off from playing and recording to study trumpet and violin.

-Since that time Coleman has expanded his compositional outlook.
-His writing includes works for wind ensembles, strings, and symphony orchestra (notably his symphony Skies of America, recorded with the London Philharmonic).
-Coleman's ongoing experiments have taken him to Northern Africa to work with the Master Musicians of Joujouka, and he has performed with an electric ensemble he calls Prime Time.
-He is a recipient of Guggenheim Fellowships for composition, a MacArthur grant, and the prestigious Gish Prize in 2004.
+Coleman then began to expand his compositional outlook.
+His writing included works for wind ensembles, strings, and symphony orchestra (notably his symphony Skies of America, recorded with the London Philharmonic).
+Coleman's ongoing experiments took him to Northern Africa to work with the Master Musicians of Joujouka, and he performed with an electric ensemble he called Prime Time.
+He was a recipient of Guggenheim Fellowships for composition, a MacArthur grant, and the prestigious Gish Prize in 2004.
 In 2007, he received the Pulitzer Prize in Music for his recording Sound Grammar and a Grammy Lifetime Achievement Award.

 The Shape of Jazz to Come, Atlantic, 1959-60